speechly/docs/content/design-philosophy/_index.md

 They are split into four short "chapters", with the following content:

 # [Chapter 1: Setting the right Context](/design-philosophy/set-right-context/)
-- Don’t try to build a voice assistant
+- Resist the temptation to build an assistant
-- Users don’t want to converse
+- Design the interactions around commanding not conversing
 - Give visual guidance on what the user can say
 - Use voice for the tasks it is good for